 In this scenario, you make API calls to the Notify module.
 For example, the Notify_sendEvent() function sends an event to the specified processor.
-You can register callback functions with the Notify module to handle such events either statically or dynamically.
+You can dynamically register callback functions with the Notify module to handle such events.

 You must statically configure MultiProc module parameters, which are used by the Notify module.